Critical two-point functions for long-range statistical-mechanical models in high dimensions: Proof of the main result

 \section{Proof of the main result}

-In this section, we prove the asymptotic behavior \refeq{main} of $G_{\pc}$ in high dimensions.
-To do so, we show in Section~\ref{ss:opt-bound} that, if $d>\dc$ and $L\gg1$, then $G_p$ for $p\le\pc$ obeys the same bound as in \refeq{Spubd} on $S_p$ for $p\le1$.
-Then, in Section~\ref{ss:asymptotics}, we show that the obtained infrared bound on $G_{\pc}$ implies its asymptotic expression \refeq{main}.
-The proofs rely on the lace expansion \refeq{lace-exp} for $G_p$.
+In this section, we prove the asymptotic behavior~(\ref{eq-main}) of $G_{p_{\mathrm{c}}}$ in high dimensions.
+To do so, we show in Section~\ref{ssopt-bound} that, if $d>d_{\mathrm{c}}$ and $L\gg1$, then $G_p$ for $p\le p_{\mathrm {c}}$ obeys the same bound as in (\ref{eq-Spubd}) on $S_p$ for $p\le1$.
+Then, in Section~\ref{ssasymptotics}, we show that the obtained infrared bound on $G_{p_{\mathrm{c}}}$ implies its asymptotic expression~(\ref{eq-main}).
+The proofs rely on the lace expansion~(\ref{eq-lace-exp}) for $G_p$.